Can I register an LLC in a state different from where I live or do business?

 State-specific factors

-New companies and startups might also want to consider the business survival rate in that state.
-Small businesses are difficult to get off the ground, and some states provide more support to help new businesses thrive compared to others.
-The Small Business Association and the Bureau of Labor Statistics track business survival rates in each state.
+New business owners might also consider the business survival rate in the state or states they are thinking about.
+Some states provide more support to help businesses succeed than others.
+The Small Business Administration and the Bureau of Labor Statistics track business survival rates across the country.

-What are the top 5 states to start a business?
+What are the top 5 states to start a business in 2025?

 - Indiana.